 Sustainability:

-The extent to which an evidence based approach can deliver its intended benefits over an extended period of time after external support from the donor agency ends.
+The extent to which an evidence-based strategy can deliver its intended benefits over an extended period of time after external support from the donor agency ends.
 Three operational indicators of sustainability are (a) maintenance of a program’s initial health benefits, (b) institutionalization of the program in a setting or community, and c) capacity building in the recipient setting or community.
 (Rabin et al., 2008)

 Systematic Review: